 ChronoTrack Live now offers the ability to tag athletes in photos using state-of-the-art Optical Character Recognition (OCR).
 This service can be triggered from the Media > Photos tab on a per-camera basis.
 This functionality means that you can now upload photos that don't correspond to timing data (such as photos in front of backdrops) and sync them with two clicks.

-During the beta period, the OCR service is free, but after full release, a charge of $0.01 USD per photo submitted will be in effect.
+If you use this feature, a charge of $0.01 USD per photo submitted will be in effect.

 When Should I Use the OCR Service?

 Any time you've got photos that can't be auto-synced using timing data, but where athlete bibs are clearly visible in the photos, OCR will help.
 Whichever method you use, always make sure athletes are wearing their bibs Correctly.
 OCR relies on bib numbers being clearly visible, so if bibs were printed with poorly-contrasting colors, the service may not work well.

 In general, any time there is a timing line in the photo frame, you should use Auto-Sync instead of OCR.